Rick Fletcher

-Richard E. Fletcher (June 1, 1916 – March 16, 1983) was an American artist, best known for his illustration of the "Dick Tracy" comic strip.
-Fletcher produced the strip with Chester Gould for 16 years, then after Chester Gould's retirement in 1977 Fletcher produced the "Dick Tracy" comic strip an additional 6 years until his death on March 16, 1983.
+Richard E. Fletcher (June 1, 1916 – March 16, 1983) was an American artist best known for his illustration of the Dick Tracy comic strip.
+Fletcher assisted Chester Gould on the strip for sixteen years, then drew it himself after Gould's retirement in 1977.
+Fletcher produced Dick Tracy for another six years, until his death in 1983.

 Early life

-Rick Fletcher was born and raised in Burlington, Iowa, the son of Maude and William Fletcher.
-In 1934, his family moved to Galesburg, Illinois, and the following year he became an advertising artist at the Tri City Star and later an art director for the Rudy A. Moritz Advertising Agency in Davenport, Iowa.
+Richard E. Fletcher was born and raised in Burlington, Iowa, the son of Maude and William Fletcher.
+In 1934, his family moved to Galesburg, Illinois, and the following year he became an advertising artist at the Tri-City Star and later an art director for the Rudy A. Moritz Advertising Agency in Davenport, Iowa.

 World War II

 In 1942, Fletcher's career was interrupted by World War II.
 He enlisted at Camp Dodge, Iowa and attended Officer Candidate School in Fort Belvoir, Virginia.
 A year later, he was commissioned in the Corps of Engineers and assigned as a 1st Lieutenant S-1 Adjutant to the 308th Engineer Combat Battalion Headquarters with the 83rd Infantry Division.

 Fletcher went through five European military campaigns: from D-Day +12 at Omaha Beach, France, fighting in the hedgerows of Normandy, relieving the 101st Airborne in Carentan France, fighting through France to Belgium, the Netherlands and Germany.
 He fought in the Battle of the Bulge and the Hurtgen Forest.
-When General Dwight D. Eisenhower ordered all Armies to halt, Fletcher and the 83rd Infantry Division were less than two hours away from Hitler hiding in his bunker.
-The Russian Army eventually raided the bunker two weeks later.
+When General Dwight D. Eisenhower ordered all armies to halt, Fletcher and the 83rd Infantry Division were less than two hours away from Hitler hiding in his bunker.
+The Russian Army raided the bunker two weeks later.

 At the end of the war, Fletcher served as Commanding Officer of the Sonndorf Prisoner of War Camp in Germany, and Contracting Officer to build camps for displaced persons and prisoners of war.
-Fletcher received the Bronze Star Medal for distinguishing himself by meritorious service in connection with military operations against the enemy of the United States, he refused the purple heart for his slight wounds because he felt his wounds weren't as serious as his fellow soldiers.
+He received the Bronze Star Medal for distinguishing himself by meritorious service in connection with military operations against the enemy of the United States.
+He was awarded the Purple Heart but declined it because he felt his wounds weren't as serious as those of his fellow soldiers.
 Fletcher also spent time during the war taking photographs with his 35mm Leica camera to document his journey through Europe.
-He returned to the United States new years day 1946.
-His name is inscribed in the Book of Honor at the Court of Patriots in Rock Island, Illinois where he is buried with his wife Beverly in the National Cemetery.
+He returned to the United States on New Year's Day 1946.
+His name is inscribed in the Book of Honor at the Court of Patriots in Rock Island, Illinois where he and his wife are buried in the National Cemetery.